aws/aws-iot-device-sdk-embedded-C/README.md

 See memory requirements for the latest release [here](https://docs.aws.amazon.com/embedded-csdk/202011.00/lib-ref/libraries/aws/device-defender-for-aws-iot-embedded-sdk/docs/doxygen/output/html/index.html#defender_memory_requirements).

+#### backoffAlgorithm

+The [backoffAlgorithm](https://github.com/FreeRTOS/backoffAlgorithm) library is a utility library to calculate backoff period using an exponential backoff with jitter algorithm for retrying network operations (like failed network connection with server).
+This library uses the "Full Jitter" strategy for the exponential backoff with jitter algorithm.
+More information about the algorithm can be seen in the Exponential Backoff and Jitter (https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) AWS blog.

+Exponential backoff with jitter is typically used when retrying a failed connection or network request to the server.
+An exponential backoff with jitter helps to mitigate the failed network operations with servers, that are caused due to network congestion or high load on the server, by spreading out retry requests across multiple devices attempting network operations.
+Besides, in an environment with poor connectivity, a client can get disconnected at any time.
+A backoff strategy helps the client to conserve battery by not repeatedly attempting reconnections when they are unlikely to succeed.

+The backoffAlgorithm library has no dependencies on libraries other than the standard C library.

+See memory requirements for the latest release [here](ADD_LINK_HERE).

 ### AWS Collection of Metrics

 AWS collects usage metrics indicating the operating system, hardware platform and MQTT client information of use to AWS IoT from the MQTT mutual auth demo by sending a specially formatted string in the username field of the MQTT CONNECT packet.
 These metrics help AWS IoT improve security and provide better technical support.
 Providing these metrics is optional for users, and can be disabled by updating the `OS_NAME`, `OS_VERSION`, `HARDWARE_PLATFORM_NAME` and `MQTT_LIB` configuration macros in the `demos/mqtt/mqtt_demo_mutual_auth/demo_config.h` file of the MQTT mutual auth demo.